Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Introduction

 We investigate the influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids.
 The dissolved gas concentrations are varied by depressurizing or pressurizing the liquid.
-Dissolved oxygen concentrations are measured to represent the dissolved gas concentrations.
-Surface bubbles are generated by injecting \SI{90}{\micro\liter} air into the bulk liquid and let it rise.
+Dissolved oxygen concentrations are measured to calculate the gas oversaturation/undersaturation.
+Surface bubbles are generated by injecting a certain volume of air into the bulk liquid and letting it rise.
 Lifetime of surface bubbles are found to decrease while increasing the dissolved gas concentration.
-After analyzing the recorded bursting events, we find that bubble bursting is triggered by large enough microbubbles in the thin film of the bubble.
+After analyzing the recorded bursting events, we find that microbubbles formed in the bulk liquid are responsible for the earlier bursting: When large enough microbubbles enter the bubble cap, they rupture the film by inducing an additional local thinning of the film.
 We also find that the average microbubble diameter increases almost linearly with the dissolved gas concentration.
 Combined with the thinning rate of the film thickness, a scaling law is developed to explain the dependence of surface bubble lifetime on the dissolved gas concentration.
+Other factors like container type, liquid pool depth and bubble size are varied, which are found to only change the absolute value of bubble lifetime, but not influencing the scaling law.